 It's not possible to definitively tell on the firewall, there are too many possible combinations and it ultimately depends on what the default gateway of the bridged hosts is - if it's the same as WAN's gateway it doesn't matter.

 having a "Disable reply-to" checkbox under Advanced on a per-rule basis seems like the best solution for this.
 That's the only way every possible scenario can be handled correctly.

-#10 Updated by Dan Swartzendruber over 9 years ago
+Updated by Dan Swartzendruber almost 12 years ago

 Test and patch re-uploaded as vanilla text.
 By the way, I'm not sure why, but I do not seem to be getting email notifications of issues like this in my inbox.
 I have verified my email address on the site and checked my mailserver logs, and no indication of any problems :(